AY2425S2-CS2103T-F13-3/tp/docs/UserGuide.md

 </div>

 Examples:
-* `add n/Betsy Crowe e/betsycrowe@example.com a/Ang Mo Kio Street 22 p/87654321 r/senior consulting analyst`: Adds an applicant with the name `Betsy Crowe`, who has `betsycrowe@example.com` as their email, `87654321` as their phone number, and is applying for the `senior consulting analyst` role.
+* `add n/Betsy Crowe e/betsycrowe@example.com a/Ang Mo Kio Street 22 p/87654321 r/senior consulting analyst`:
+Adds an applicant with the name `Betsy Crowe`, who has `betsycrowe@example.com` as their email, `Ang Mo Kio Street 22` as their address, `87654321` as their phone number, and is applying for the `senior consulting analyst` role

 ![add message](images/Ui-AddCommand.png)